Parametric Streets, Blocks, and Parcels

 Inputs.

-1. Add the site boundary to a labeled curve parameter holder.
+- Add the site boundary to a labeled curve parameter holder.
 (Right click -> select geometry)

-2. Create a labeled curve parameter holder for each of the three street grids.
+- Create a labeled curve parameter holder for each of the three street grids.

-4. Add a Stream Filter component.
+component.
 Stream Filter is a really useful component that allows you to select between groups of geometry or data (ie different streams.)
 Plug the slider into (G), which is the index of the stream you are selecting (the numbered inputs below.)
 Plug in each of your street curve parameter holders into (0), (1), and (2) inputs respectively.
-You'll need to zoom into Stream Filter to get the + toggle for adding the (2) input.
+You'll need to zoom into Stream Filter to get the+

-2. Turn on the preview for parameter holders coming out of the two Stream Filters.
+instead of curve parameter holders.
+This is because we can use any type of geometry for the density peak.
+We are using points and curves, but you could also use surfaces and breps. - Turn on the preview for parameter holders coming out of the two Stream Filters.
 Move the slide for both sets of inputs to confirm that they are selecting the correct sets of geometry.

 2. Parametric streets